LLNL/scr/README.md

 where clustername is a string of letters common for all nodes, and # is the node number, like atlas35 and atlas173.

+More generally:

+<any non digit characters><any digit characters>

+so things like atlas-31, atlas31, or even $$##@$!21 are all valid.

+What is currently not valid is something like:

+atlas-31vm1

+because this breaks the regular expressinos since it only expects digits characters after the non digit characters.
+This limitation may be further generalized in the future.

 The scr_hostlist.pm perl module compresses lists of such nodenames into a form like so: